AndrejKolar/NetworkStack/README.md

 ```

 ###Parser
-Called from the `Webservice`, parses the json `Data` and and calls the result callback.
-Works for Array and Dictionary root json objects.
+Called from the `Webservice`, parses the `Data` response and and calls the result callback.
+It can parse `Array` and `Dictionary` root json objects.

 ```swift
 class Parser {